eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 6. nexthop changes when routes converge<figcaption>
 </figure>

-In order to facilitate a fast refresh by the data plane, the NHGs meeting the following conditions should be preserved:
+In order to facilitate a fast refresh by the dataplane, the NHGs meeting the following conditions should be preserved:
 - NHG of a singleton nexthop
 - NHG for a group of unchanged singleton nexthops